adamrees89/Beep-Songs/README.md

 # Beep-Songs

-Song scripts for the 'beep' software commonly found in Linux
+Song scripts written for the 'beep' software commonly found in Linux